TRIQS/dft_tools/doc/LDADMFTmain.rst

 Most of above parameters can be taken directly from the :class:`SumkLDA` class, without defining them by hand.
 We will see a specific example at the end of this tutorial.

-After initialisation, several other CTQMC parameters can be set (see CTQMC doc).

 .. index:: LDA+DMFT loop, one-shot calculation